Graylog2/documentation/pages/plugins/alert_conditions.rst

 An alert condition determines whether an alert is triggered.
 The result of a condition is sent to an alert notification for sending to remote systems.

 In Graylog alerting is based on searches and typically includes a list of messages that lead to the alert.
-However nothing prevents user code to query other systems than elasticsearch to produce alerts.
+However nothing prevents user code to query other systems than Elasticsearch to produce alerts.

 Class Overview
 ==============